AHCG2017/ahcg_pipeline/README/week4/README.md

 #### variants.vcf shasum number: 00ab164b17f1b5150a59e7fa9c5b3f9797aac73a

-#Find variants in common between the ones we found with the pipeline and the one from Genome in a Bottle project.
+#Find variants in common between pipeline and Genome in a Bottle project.

 1.Go to the repository folder